Drauguer/Project2-.Obejotas/README.md

  - ARROWS to move in the menu while in combat
  - F5 to save game
  - F6 to load game

+## Controls Controller

+- Y talk to a NPC
+- X to open/close inventory
+- A to equip item
+- Joystick to change player selected ivnentory
+- A to skip dialogue and select atacks
+- Joystick to move the player
+- START to pause the game
+- Joystick to move in the menu while in combat
+- Joystick to move the menu in combat

 ## Debug Controls
  - F10 to enter god mode